staleks/conference-papers/README.md

 # Conference papers

-Repository to hold presentations that I am helding on various conferences
+Repository of content that I'm presenting on various conferences.